How It Works #

 pip install certisigma-census[report]

-pip install "certisigma-census[watch,report]"
+pip install "certisigma-census[watch,report,correlate]"

 Quick Start #